ErnestoTz-WR/Udemy-React-Maximilian/14-HTTP-requests/README.md

 ## `useEffect()` for fetching data

 In many cases we want to fetch data once one of the components has been rendered.
 For this we use `useEffect()` in addition to `useCallback()`.
-As we know functions are objects and every time a component is regenerated it creates a completly new function object.
+As we know functions are objects and every time a component is regenerated it creates a completely new function object.
 This makes using `useEffect()` useless since we would need to point at the function as a dependency but since every time we render the component we get a new function it will run the component function again, creating a new function, which restarts the process creating an infinite loop.
 If we wrap the function with `useCallback` we declare that a single function should be created and only that function is relevant to that component.

 ```JS
 import React, { useState, useEffect, useCallback } from "react";